How to Use Video Content to Generate Leads and Drive Sales

 The video displayed client pension funds and changes made to their contributions.
 It also contained a breakdown of their balances and detailed options to optimize their pension plan along with the benefits of doing so.

 This is where I come into the story.
 AFB Habitat distributed this content through IndiVideo, a video platform created by our agency BlueRush.
 We saw firsthand how the firm’s videos made a concrete impact on the bottom line.
-More than 70 percent of viewers watched the entire video, and 90 percent of viewers reported having a better understanding of their pension statements.
-There was also a 65 percent lift in conversions.
+More than 70 percent of viewers watched the entire video, 90 percent of viewers reported having a better understanding of their pension statements, and 65 percent of viewers opened another account or increased their pension contributions.

 Contrary to popular belief, content marketing videos can be produced with the goal to directly increase product sales, not just for educational or storytelling purposes.
 Don’t be afraid to adapt content traditionally used for sales teams with video.